-Time to give it a new look.
-First thing I did was tape off the top third ot the container with FrogTape painters tape.
+It’s time to give it a new look.
+The first thing I did was tape off the top third of the container with FrogTape painter tape.

 Chalk brushes are my fav because they hold a lot of paint and the paint goes on smoothly.
 I find they work great with latex paint.

-I went on a search for my sisal rope and discovered I had two different kinds.
+I searched for my sisal rope and discovered I had two different kinds.
 I think the piece of dark rope was a flea market buy.

 The whole project took less than 30 minutes.
-The paint dried really fast although the day was very hot and humid.
-The paint is a flat sheen and that might make the difference.
-I know the furniture I used the paint on dried to the touch in no time.
+The paint dried really fast, although the day was very hot and humid.
+The paint is a flat sheen, and that might make the difference.
+I know the furniture I used the paint on dried to the touch quickly.